What’s the best dirt bike for my child?

-Its the race bike for the veteran rider.
-If your reading this page to learn what to buy don’t touch this bike.
+This is the race bike for the veteran rider.
+If you’re reading this page to learn how to buy a motorcycle dirt bike for a child, don’t touch this bike.
 Or you can just call 911 now and have them waiting for you.

-Used is not a problem , asking for title just ensures it legit.
+Used is not a problem: asking for the title just ensures it’s legit.

-Don’t be picky on the plastics of scratches the average rider falls over 3 times a ride… The Hondas are tough, if maintenance was performed on bike it will be fine.
-Check out the person’s garage is it neat, bike will be too.
-Is it out in storage shed rusting….Leave, its bad.
-You are getting big discount from new one.
-Most new bikes get scratched up with just a couple of rides.
-You can buy graphic stickers and fenders for any bike to make it look like new and have fun!
+Don’t be picky on scratched plastics as the average new rider falls over 3 times a ride… The Honda’s are tough.
+If the owner performed maintenance, the bike will be fine.
+Check out the person’s garage.
+If it is neat, the bike will be too.
+Is it out in a storage shed rusting?Leave it – it’s bad!
+You are getting a big discount from a new model.
+Most riders scratch up their new bikes with just a couple of rides.
+You can buy graphic stickers and fenders for any bike to make it look like new and have fun personalizing it!

-The bigger CRF 125F and 150F if they look new and run ok more wear then have someone help you with more experience
+With the bigger CRF 125F’s and 150F ‘s – if they look new and run ok, then good.
+More wear?
+Then have someone with more experience help you.

-The CRF R bikes you will have to have a more experience person look at because of the type motor in them ..higher RPM and racing them do have hidden engine problems.
-They are suppose to have engine tune ups every 50hrs.
-Almost everyone does not do that cost …$500 so its usually to late when breaks and then its repaired and runs but not the same as new.
-It then requires more constant valve jobs and back fires or breaks more often.
-Most motorcycles are good but there are some used up motors so be aware.
+With the CRF R bikes you will have to have a more experienced person look at them because of the type of motor in them …higher RPM and racing can lead to hidden engine problems.
+Owners are supposed to tune up their engines every 50 hrs.
+Hardly anyone does this as it costs about $500.
+So it’s usually too late when one breaks and then repaired: it runs but not the same as new.
+It will then require constant valve jobs and will back fire or break more often.
+Some motorcycles are good but there are some used up motors, so buyer beware.
 If it backfires when off the throttle it could be a sign.
-They are all hard to start when cold so its hard to tell.
+They are all hard to start when cold so it’s hard to tell.

 You Will not Find many CRF 70 , 80 or 100’s motorcycles

-So, that’s my 2 cents worth..
-Riding a motorcycle is the funnest thing I think a kid will ever do.
+So, that’s my 2 cents worth.
+Riding a motorcycle is the most fun thing I think a kid will ever do.
 It was for me.
-Even just getting one and storing in the garage is great for kids.. you will never see a happier child, showing off or polishing their motorcycle, dreaming of what they can do on it.
+Even just getting one and storing it in the garage is great for kids… you will never see a happier child, showing off or polishing their motorcycle, dreaming of what they can do on it.
 If you have any questions , just ask!